How Often Should Adults Book a Dental Hygienist Appointment?

 Several individual factors can affect how frequently an adult may need to see a dental hygienist.
 Your dentist or hygienist is best placed to assess these factors, but understanding them can help you appreciate why recommendations vary from person to person.

-- Gum health history — Adults who have previously been treated for gum disease are generally advised to attend more frequently.
+Gum health history — Adults who have previously been treated for gum disease are generally advised to attend more frequently, as they may be more susceptible to recurrence.

-- Smoking — Tobacco use is a significant risk factor for gum disease and may necessitate more regular professional cleaning.
+Smoking — Tobacco use is a significant risk factor for gum disease.
+Smokers may accumulate plaque and tartar more quickly and may experience delayed healing, which can necessitate more regular professional cleaning.

-- Diabetes — There is a well-documented relationship between diabetes and periodontal health.
+Diabetes — There is a well-documented relationship between diabetes and periodontal health.
+Adults managing diabetes may benefit from closer monitoring by a hygienist.

-- Medications — Certain medications can cause dry mouth or gum overgrowth, affecting oral health.
+Medications — Certain medications can cause dry mouth or gum overgrowth, both of which can affect oral health and may require more frequent professional attention.

-- Orthodontic appliances — Braces, retainers, and other orthodontic devices can make effective cleaning more challenging.
+Orthodontic appliances — Braces, retainers, and other orthodontic devices can make effective cleaning more challenging, increasing the risk of plaque accumulation.

-- Pregnancy — Hormonal changes during pregnancy can affect gum health.
+Pregnancy — Hormonal changes during pregnancy can affect gum health.
+Pregnant women may notice increased gum sensitivity or bleeding and may benefit from a hygienist appointment during this period.

 What Happens If You Do Not See a Hygienist Regularly?

 Over time, this accumulation can lead to gum inflammation, which may initially present as redness, swelling, or bleeding when brushing.
+Many adults dismiss these early signs, but they can indicate the beginning of gum disease.
 If the condition progresses without intervention, it may lead to deeper gum pockets, bone loss around the teeth, and eventually loose teeth or tooth loss.

 It is important to note that not everyone who misses an appointment will develop serious problems.
 However, regular hygienist visits significantly reduce the risk by ensuring that any early changes are identified and addressed promptly.
-For more on this topic, read our guide on what happens if you skip hygiene visits for years.
+If you have not visited a hygienist for some time, booking an assessment is a positive step towards understanding your current oral health status.

 Signs That You May Benefit from a Hygienist Appointment

-While regular appointments are the ideal approach, there are certain signs that may suggest it is particularly important to see a dental hygienist sooner rather than later:
+While regular appointments are the ideal approach, there are certain signs that may suggest it is particularly important to see a dental hygienist sooner rather than later.
+Being aware of these signs can help you take action in a timely manner.

 - Persistent bad breath that does not improve with regular brushing and mouthwash

-- Visible tartar build-up — hard, yellowish deposits on the teeth
+- Visible tartar build-up — hard, yellowish deposits on the teeth, particularly near the gum line

-- Receding gums — where the gums appear to be pulling away from the teeth
+- Receding gums — where the gums appear to be pulling away from the teeth, exposing more of the tooth surface

 - Sensitivity to hot or cold that was not previously present